 Hon.
-John P. DiBlasi, Justice of the New York State Supreme Court (RET) Mediator & Arbitrator Exclusively Affiliated with NAM (National Arbitration & Mediation), explores the hesitation to embrace new technology in ADR and observes our current state as a push for change.
+Judge P. DiBlasi, Justice of the New York State Supreme Court (RET) exclusively affiliated with NAM (National Arbitration & Mediation), explores the hesitation to embrace new technology in ADR and observes our current state as a push for change.

 Several years ago, I served as a member of a tri-panel in a commercial arbitration.
 It consisted of three neutrals who were based in various locations on the East Coast.
 The attorneys were located on both the East and West Coasts.
 To accommodate the witnesses, a decision was made that the arbitration would be held in Los Angeles.

 With that background, it is easy to see that the logistics involved were difficult and the expense significant.
 Before the commencement of the arbitration, there was the need for numerous teleconferences on a variety of issues.
 Additionally, oral argument was requested on various motions.
 The technology possessed by the ADR provider, NAM (National Arbitration & Mediation), made it relatively simple to handle this.
 Based upon a decision made by the panel on a Frye-Daubert motion, it also became necessary to take testimony from expert witnesses.
 It was suggested by NAM that, rather than have the panel and counsel travel to Los Angeles, we should use their technology to conduct the hearing virtually by video conference.
 While all were a bit skeptical as to whether this could be done, lengthy direct and cross-examinations of two experts were conducted with the panel members, counsel and witnesses on both the East and West Coasts.
 The process was quick and efficient, saving both time and money.
 There was no qualitative difference in doing the hearing virtually as opposed to doing it in person.